Kaposi Sarcoma: Overview

 - Lesions in the digestive tract can cause belly pain, diarrhea, and bloody stool

-- Lesions that block lymph nodes or lymph vessels can cause severe swelling in different parts of the body, such as the legs and feet
+- Lesions that block lymph nodes or lymph vessels can cause swelling in different parts of the body, like the legs and feet

 How is Kaposi sarcoma diagnosed?

 The most common way to find KS is when a person sees a doctor because of a discolored patch or lump on their skin.
-The healthcare provider will ask you about your health history, symptoms, risk factors, and family history of disease.
+Lesions in the mouth might be found during a dental checkup.
+You'll be asked about your health history, symptoms, risk factors, and family history of disease.
 A physical exam will be done.

 - Blood tests